palantir/jakarta-package-alignment/README.md

 (e.g. use `javax.servlet:javax.servlet-api`); or (b) use a newer version of the Jakarta EE dependency with the updated `jakarta` namespace.

+### Note about Glassfish repackaged OSGi bundles

+Glassfish ships some jars that are a repackaging of some Jakarta EE/Java EE components as an OSGi bundle.
+Because this can sometimes cause lead to conflicting names on the classpath, this plugin also replaces some of these Glassfish jars with their (non-OSGi) Java EE equivalents.

+If you use this plugin and your project explicitly needs the Glassfish OSGi bundle jar as well, please [file a Github issue](https://github.com/palantir/jakarta-package-alignment/issues).

 ## License